JhanXXX/JhanXXX.github.io/_pages/about.md

 Currently, I am actively seeking job opportunities in academy or industry for my postgraduates: PhD student, junior analyst, junior data engineer, etc. Not limited in any specific field, I am interested in spatial infrastructure systems modeling under real-world constraints.

 I am self-motivated and easy to communicate with.
-I am capable of both team and independent work, and maintain good stability under high pressure and criticism.
+I am capable of both team and independent work, and maintaining good stability under high pressure and criticism.

 ## Education